gschmutz/bigdata-spark-workshop/01-environment/README.md

-# Hadoop Platform on Docker
+# Data Platform on Docker

 ## Provisioning environment
 The environment for this course is completely based on docker containers.